 Year 1 - 33%

-Ara's Japanese degree provides you with the skills to become a confident speaker and writer of the Japanese language, providing you with a skill set for studying or working in Japan.
+The Japanese degree at Ara provides you with the skills to become a confident speaker and writer of the Japanese language, providing you with a skill set for studying or working in Japan.
 You will gain an awareness of cultural protocols suited to conducting business in Japan with bilingual skills for social, academic and professional environments.

 This programme of study provides opportunities to diversify your career opportunities through a range of electives, scholarships that are available for study at Japanese universities, and pathways into graduate diplomas in other fields of study.